eworm-de/routeros-scripts/README.md

            decryption-failures: 0
       keys-with-no-certificate: 0

-For basic verification we rename the certifiactes and print their count.
+For basic verification we rename the certificates and print their count.
 Make sure the certificate count is **three**.

     [admin@MikroTik] > / certificate set name="R3" [ find where fingerprint="67add1166b020ae61b8f5fc96813c04c2aa589960796865572a3c7e737613dfd" ]